RenderKit/embree/README.md

-% Embree: High Performance Ray Tracing Kernels 3.0.0-beta.0
+% Embree: High Performance Ray Tracing Kernels 3.0.0
 % Intel Corporation

 Embree Overview
 ===============

 Embree is a collection of high-performance ray tracing kernels, developed at Intel.
-The target user of Embree are graphics application engineers that want to improve the performance of their photo-realistic rendering application by leveraging Embree's performance optimized ray tracing kernels.
+The target users of Embree are graphics application engineers who want to improve the performance of their photo-realistic rendering application by leveraging Embree's performance-optimized ray tracing kernels.
 The kernels are optimized for the latest Intel® processors with support for SSE, AVX, AVX2, and AVX-512 instructions.
 Embree supports runtime code selection to choose the traversal and build algorithms that best matches the instruction